pantheon-systems/wp-saml-auth/README.md

 ## Installation ##

+This plugin requires access to a functioning SAML identity provider.
+If all you need is SAML authentication, then you should use the bundled OneLogin SAML library.
+If you have more complex authentication needs, then you can also use a SimpleSAMLphp installation running in the same environment.

-This plugin requires access to a SimpleSAMLphp installation running in the same environment.
-If you are already running SimpleSAMLphp, then you are good to go.
-Otherwise, you'll need to install and configure SimpleSAMLphp before you can begin using this plugin.
-For local testing purposes, the [Identity Provider QuickStart](https://simplesamlphp.org/docs/stable/simplesamlphp-idp) is a good place to start.
+To install SimpleSAMLphp locally for testing purposes, the [Identity Provider QuickStart](https://simplesamlphp.org/docs/stable/simplesamlphp-idp) is a good place to start.
 On Pantheon, the SimpleSAMLphp web directory needs to be symlinked to `~/code/simplesaml` to be properly handled by Nginx.
 [Read the docs](https://pantheon.io/docs/shibboleth-sso/) for more details about configuring SimpleSAMLphp on Pantheon.

-Once SimpleSAMLphp is installed and running on your server, you can configure this plugin using a filter included in your theme's functions.php file or a mu-plugin:
+Once you have access to a SAML identity provider, you can configure this plugin using a filter included in your theme's functions.php file or a mu-plugin:

     function wpsax_filter_option( $value, $option_name ) {
         $defaults = array(
+            /**
+             * Type of SAML connection bridge to use.
+             *
+             * Permits use of SimpleSAMLphp or OneLogin dependency.
+             * Defaults to SimpleSAMLphp for backwards compatibility.
+             *
+             * @param string
+             */
+            'connection_type' => 'internal',
+            /**
+             * Configuration options for OneLogin library use *
+             * @param array
+             */
+            'internal_config'        => array(
+                // Validation of SAML responses is required.
+                'strict'       => true,
+                'debug'        => defined( 'WP_DEBUG' ) && WP_DEBUG ? true : false,
+                // Processes SAML responses as a part of login scope.
+                'baseurl'      => home_url(),
+                'sp'           => array(
+                    'entityId' => 'urn:' . parse_url( home_url(), PHP_URL_HOST ),
+                    'assertionConsumerService' => array(
+                        'url'  => home_url(),
+                        'binding' => 'urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST',
+                    ),
+                ),
+                'idp'          => array(
+                    // Required: Set based on provider's supplied value.
+                    'entityId' => '',
+                    'singleSignOnService' => array(
+                        // Required: Set based on provider's supplied value.
+                        'url'  => '',
+                        'binding' => 'urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect',
+                    ),
+                    'singleLogoutService' => array(
+                        // Required: Set based on provider's supplied value.
+                        'url'  => '',
+                        'binding' => 'urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect',
+                    ),
+                    // Required: Contents of the IDP's public x509 certificate.
+                    'x509cert' => '',
+                    // Optional: Instead of using the x509 cert, you can specify the fingerprint and algorithm.
+                    'certFingerprint' => '',
+                    'certFingerprintAlgorithm' => '',
+                ),
+            ),
             /**
              * Path to SimpleSAMLphp autoloader.
              *